 Branding History Expert

 In his study of branding, he set up the website BrandlandUSA.com to help the American public and branding community assert the value and tradition of America’s legacy brand names.
 The site gets over 10,000 unique visitors each month.
-He contracts for companies as Black Cow Press LLC, where he provides web content and advice for non-profits.

 A native of Virginia Beach, he attended The Norfolk Academy and graduated from Woodberry Forest School.
 He attended the College of William & Mary, Virginia Commonwealth University and holds a bachelor’s degree from the University of Richmond.